-A (virtual) play about anxiety for children and their grown-ups, created in collaboration with a creative arts therapist.
+A (virtual) play about anxiety for kids and their grown-ups, created in collaboration with an expressive arts therapist.

 Petunia and Chicken

 A two person turn of the century epic prairie love story inspired by the works of author Willa Cather, told with just a hat and a scarf.

 “A gorgeous presentation of the American pioneer narrative using physical theatre and an earthy prairie palette … I know little of Willa Cather’s writing, yet I was fully engaged in this show.
 Wholesome and worthy.”

 Peter Pan, from the perspective of Mr. and Mrs. Darling, two parents struggling with the loss of their children.

 “This polished, highly intelligent, desperately sad show will linger with you.”

 The Mountains Did Quake, The Hillsides Did Tremble